 Ottawa Street Farmers Market 3 Britannia Avenue, Hamilton, Ontario, CanadaOpen Saturdays, 8 am - 2 pm.
 A year-round, open-aired market established in 1955.
 There are 20+ vendors of local, farm-fresh fruits, vegetables, meat, flowers, honey, eggs, syrup and baked […]

 Hamilton Museum of Steam & Technology 900 Woodward Ave, Hamilton, Ontario, CanadaThe museum is excited to present the “STEAM Saturdays” workshop series for kids!
 These monthly workshops will explore topics in Science, Technology, Engineering, Art, and Math.
-This month, get messy […]
+This month, learn about […]

 Cineplex Family Favourites Movies